Mingxin Liu

 B.S. in Computer Science and Technology Sep.
 2017 - Jul.
 2021

-• Reviewer of the International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI 2025)
+28th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2025 Conference

 Mingxin Liu, Yunzan Liu, Pengbo Xu, Hui Cui, Jing Ke, Jiquan Ma†(† corresponding author)